marketable-it-skills/s17-ws2024-module_c-lyon-heritage-site/s17-es2024-module_c-lyon-heritage-site.md

 ### Image Handling

 Cover images specified in front-matter or default to filenames in `images` folder.
-A radial gradient spotlight effect follows the cursor on cover images.
-In this project, we do not need to consider the possibility of a missing cover image.
-Image paths in both `.html` and `.txt` files must be transformed to match the final served path structure.
+A radial gradient mask is applied to the cover image.
+The mask is a circle with its center following the mouse pointer, transitioning from black to `rgba(255,255,255,0)` with a radius of 300px.
 In this project, we do not need to consider the possibility of a missing cover image.

 ### Page Elements